 I love to travel.
 I’ve done group trips, baecations, family trips and solo trips.
 I love my friends and family but so far my solo trips have been the most memorable.
 I got to a point where I became tired of waiting on schedules to align so I gradually worked in solo travel throughout the years.
 It started with traveling solo for work throughout the Southeast US.
 For personal trips I started with randomly driving to DC one weekend, the next was a visit to San Francisco and then I traveled to Turks and Caicos and Dubai solo.
-Here is why I think you will enjoy solo travel.
+Here are a few reasons to travel solo!

 1.You can do whatever you want!